Kevinolm10/BlackJack-Showdown/README.md

 - Black color used as main color for text on the website to make it easy to read.

--Darker orange color used for header, footer and all text background.
-This was used to get an industrial and gym feeling.

-- White color was used as background color for hover effects to make the buttons pop out more.
+- Red background color for the header as well as the footer to provide a sense of casino feeling for the user.

+- For the h2 elements i have used a black background with white color text to not distract the user from the main background image.

 ### Font types Used

-Lägg till main font
-![Main Font] ()

-- Open-sans was used as the font throughout the website as i thought it gave clearity when reading.
+- Trebuchet MS was used as the font throughout the website as i thought it gave a comic game like feeling which makes sense in card games.

 ---